 Once I was in the mood for soup, it was a question of deciding which one.
 Bouillabaisse was a possible choice.
 However, I wanted an easy version of the traditional zuppa di pesce alla marsigliese.
 In browsing the web, I found one that I liked in the book The Soup Peddler's Slow and Difficult Soups: Recipes and Reveries by David Ansel.
 The book was already in my wish list after I made several times (and always enjoyed) the Armenian Apricot Soup — which incidentally would have been also a good choice for the event, since Armenian is in Montale's list.
 In any case, bent on bouillabaisse, I got the book and besides making Bouillabaisse Marseillaise, I also made Bouktouf, another good fit, since it is described as coming from Algeria.

 There are many recipes for Bouillabaisse on the web (for example Julia Child's recipe).
-I was happy with Ansel's staightforward one, and simplified it further by skipping the rouille and the croutons.
+I was happy with Ansel's straightforward one, and simplified it further by skipping the rouille and the croutons.
 It wasn't until I had made it a second time that I realized I had repeated myself, since Pepe Carvalho also inspired me to make fish soup, his caldeirada.
 What can I say?
 I like fish soup and I am always willing to try different versions.

 You can read the details of the recipe here.
 I pretty much followed the recipe as written, halving the quantities, as I was making soup for two people, not 8 to 10.
 Here are the changes I made to the recipe: